krish27/gcd-course-project/README.md

-# Getting and Cleaning Data Project
+## Course Project - Getting and Cleaning Data Project

-## Course Project

-## Description on prerequisites and how to run run_analysis.R to get clean tidy data set
+Description on prerequisites and how to run run_analysis.R to get clean tidy data set

-## run_analysis.R
+##Note1:

-##Note1: To run this project run_analyis.R and the data should be available in your current working directory.
+To run this project run_analyis.R and the data should be available in your current working directory.

 ##Follow two steps below to get the clean tidy dataset..............